andersonbraz/andersonbraz/README.md

 # Anderson Braz

 ## Hi 👋,
-I'm Anderson, I'm a Software Develope :white_check_mark: who is passionate about development technologies and its entire ecosystem.
+I'm Anderson, I'm a Software Developer :white_check_mark: who is passionate about development technologies and its entire ecosystem.

 - :footprints: I’m currently learning Data Science, Cloud, DevOps and of course JS improvments